Tontonjo/smart-tab-mute-firefox-extension/README.md

 ## Known issues
-Version 2 introduced a bug when closing a tab, a wrong tab may get unmuted Not much an issue, but script can only remember 1 latest playing tab, it's not "recursive"
+Version 2 introduced a bug when closing a tab, a wrong tab may get unmuted Not much an issue, but script can only remember 1 latest playing tab, it's not "recursive" Script is not "fast" due to the delay implied by a tab when it stops making noise and background triggers.

+## Possible feature suggestions and future improvements:
+- Unmute a tab when selected

 ## Changelog:
 ### V 2.0.1